29 May DANCE FOR WEIGHT LOSS

 Why do people dance ?

-For several decades, dance has been one of the most popular exercises to boost physical and mental health.
+Dance classes, several decades has been one of the most popular exercises to boost physical and mental health.

 Dance is an aerobic art form.

 It can be used to increase physical activity, pain relief, stress release and improve psychosocial wellbeing.